filiperf00/produce_abn_ret/README.md

   - Orbis M&A is a comprehensive database from Mood's containing more than 3 million M&A deals since 1997 up until today.
   - The working sample consisted of 75k deals with a value of at least $1Mn and in which one of the merging parties must be a U.S firm.
   - It spans the years of 1989 up until 2023 and contains deal and merging parties' information such as merger announcement date, firm name, CUSIP, industry, stock ticker, market value, among other.
-  - **Key firm identifier used:** 6-digit trimmed CUSIP (a North American financial security identifier comprised of 9 digits).
+  - **Key firm identifier used:** CUSIP (which needed to be extracted from the ISIN).[^1]

+[^1]: The former is a North American financial security identifier comprised of 9 digits while the latter is a 12-digit international security identifier that contains the CUSIP when applied to US firms.

 **[(Baseline) Hoberg-Philips](https://hobergphillips.tuck.dartmouth.edu/tnic_basedata.html) (H-P henceforth):**
   - The dataset produces competitor scores of U.S public firms ranked from 0 (not a competitor) to 1 (very close competitor), based on the (cosine) similarity score of the product section of the firms' 10-K filings.
 The database also reports the year of the competitor score which is simply the fiscal year of the 10-K filing (i.e. no lags).
 That is, a rival score with a date of 2020 means it was computed using the 10-K published in 2020 by each firm.
   - Firms are identified via Compustat's GVKEY (firm unique permanent identifier).
 Its coverage dates from 1988 to present.
-  - **Key firm identifier used:** GVKEY - a 6-digit Compustat unique firm identifier that tracks it throughout all its history (regardless of corporate actions such as mergers or spin-offs).
+  - **Key firm identifier used:** GVKEY - a Compustat unique firm identifier that tracks it throughout all its history, regardless of corporate events such as mergers or spin-offs.

 **Compustat North America:**
   - Compustat North America is a marker and corporate financial database containing since the 1950s.
-  - The dataset contains stock data of S&P500, merging parties and respective competitors.
+  - The dataset contains stock data, namely stock prices (adjusted for events such as stock splits), of S&P500, merging parties and respective competitors.
   - **Key firm identifier used:** GVKEY and CUSIP

-**Matching process:**
+## **Matching steps:**

-1. Merge Orbis dataset with Compustat to retrieve the merging parties' GVKEYS.
+1. Merge Orbis dataset with Compustat via CUSIP to retrieve the merging parties' GVKEYS.
 2. Filter the H-P dataset with the latter's GVKEYS.
 3. The top-5 rivals ranked by H-P's competitors score (0 being the lowest and 1 the highest) were picked after applying the following filters: